Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-09-08_HowToEnhanceDataGridMenuFilter/Index.md

 With the release of Blazorise v1.3, we introduced a new Filter Method option that we've named Menu mode.
 With this new option you're now able to use pre defined filtering on a per-column basis.

-While this is a great addition to the Blazorise `DataGrid` and improving the flexibility of the filtering, it's still not a perfect solution.
+While this is a great addition to the Blazorise `DataGrid` and it improves the flexibility of the filtering provided, it's still not a perfect solution.
 And that's what we'll touch on, on this blog post.

 ## Contextual filtering by column type

 Contextual filtering that makes sense as per your column types is currently not supported out of the box.

-I.e A numeric column type should have ways to filter by "less than" or "greater than"" for instance.
+**I.e** A numeric column type should have ways to filter by **"less than"** or **"greater than"** for instance.

 Let's talk about how we can make this work by using the `DataGrid` tools that we have at our disposal.